-How to choose a subject?
-That's one question that haunts many students who many times, loose precious time waiting for that decision to happen.
-Now that UPSC has done away with specific subjects at the preliminary stage, students should perhaps find it easier to get down to preprations straight away.
-Even then, One should chooose one's subject well ahead of time, so as to have ample time to collect notes and books, and also to form study groups.
+How to choose an optional subject for the Mains exam is one question that haunts many students who are unable to decide on this aspect of the Civil Service exam.
+It is always better to choose one's optional subject well ahead of time, so as to have ample time to collect notes and books, and also to form study groups.

 Normally one should select optional, with which one is familiar with, or has at least studied till the graduate level.
 If you are not comfortable with your subject of study at the degree level, then you should select the subject as per your interests after going through the available study material on it.

 Even science and engineering students can take up subjects like history, sociology, anthropology, geography, political science, psychology and public administration.
 This is because there is a huge amount of study material available in these subjects.

 Also keep in mind that you may have been proficient in the technical subject during your studies days but if you are out of touch with it, may make it tougher for preparing it all over again.
 In such case the fresher's may have an advantage and therefore any such decision has to take such aspects into consideration.

 Remember the competition is among the people who have opted for the same subject.
 So try not to choose a subject that has too many people opting for it.
 Even though the focus has shifted to the General Studies papers, you have to do well in the optional subject to succeed in the examination.